commonsearch/cosr-about/content/pages/developer/tutorials/analyzing-the-web-with-spark-on-ec2.md

 We have Docker containers ready to use so this step should take you only a few minutes!

-You can follow the instructions in [cosr-back/INSTALL.md](https://github.com/commonsearch/cosr-back/blob/master/INSTALL.md) (which contains the Python code that analyzes the documents) and then [cosr-ops/INSTALL.md](https://github.com/commonsearch/cosr-ops/blob/master/INSTALL.md) (which contains the tools to manage operations and infrastructure).
+There are 2 sets of instructions to follow:

+ - [cosr-back/INSTALL.md](https://github.com/commonsearch/cosr-back/blob/master/INSTALL.md): Python code that analyzes the documents
+ - [cosr-ops/INSTALL.md](https://github.com/commonsearch/cosr-ops/blob/master/INSTALL.md): Tools to manage operations and infrastructure

 ## 2. Understand how document sources and plugins work